cod182/ms4-trescars-2023/README.md

     - go to groups then the new group
     - click attach policy, search for the policy and attach it.
     - form the users page, click add user
-    - create a user with programatic access and add them to the new group
+    - create a user with programmatic access and add them to the new group
     - Download the CSV files with the users access key / secret access key

 - In Heroku, under the settings heading, reveal config vars